WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

 Users with visual impairments use assistive technology software that reads content aloud.
-For Example: JAWS for Window’s operating systems, NVDA for Window’s operating systems, Voice Over for Mac.
-User with weak vision can also make text larger with browser setting or magnificent setting of operating system.
+For Example JAWS for Window’s operating systems, NVDA for Window’s operating systems, Voice Over for Mac.
+UA user with weak vision can also make text larger with a browser setting or magnificent setting of the operating system.
 We are going to learn these features with the help of Magnifiers and JAWS tools.

 1) Zoom Text Magnifier enlarges everything on your computer screen and making application easy to see and use.
 You can download it from this link.

 To get a good idea of how this works, we highly recommend that you download a free trial version and experiment.